Keel Laying Ceremony at St. Johns Ship Building for Atlantic Wind Transfers Second Offshore Wind Crew Transfer Vessel

 Jeff Bukoski, President of the shipyard stated that “St. Johns Ship Building is excited to be working with Charlie Donadio and to be part of Atlantic Wind Transfers’ successful CTV operation and their extensive planned new vessel construction program.
 This effort further solidifies our position as a leading supplier of Jones Act compliant CTVs for the offshore wind industry and working with highly experienced European naval architects such as Chartwell Marine.
 We know that our skilled workers also appreciate the additional opportunity to showcase their high quality craftmanship and will allow continued growth and opportunity.”

-Atlantic Wind Transfers Wins Contract to Supply Crew Transfer Services For Offshore Wind Project in Virginia
+Atlantic Wind Transfers Wins Contract to Supply Crew Transfer Vessel Sfor Dominion Energy's Coastal Virginia Offshore Wind Farm (CVOW)

-This marks Atlantic Wind Transfers second contract award in in the U.S. solidifying its role as a leader in the industry.
+This marks Atlanitc Wind Transfers second constract award in the U.S. solidifying its role as a leader in the CTV industry

 Atlantic Wind Transfers was selected by Dominion Energy through a competitive bid process and this contract solidifies the company’s role as a leader in crew transfer vessel services for the U.S. market along the East Coast.
 The crew transfer vessel will be based out of Virginia’s Hampton Roads region.